jonathanyeong/personal-website-content/personal-productivity-handbook.md

 featured: false
 draft: true
 topics:
+  - Productivity
 ---
 Lately, I've been feeling extra energy to pursue my goals.
 If my motivation were a season, it would be summer right now.
 Sun is shining.
 High energy.
 Happy days.
 From experience, this energy doesn't always stay, and I want to make the most of it now.
 In this post, I want to share a lesson I learnt about productivity and motivation.
 As well as walk through my current productivity system.

 I've realised what drains my energy most is decision fatigue.
 Especially, decisions on *how* to be more productive.
 It sounds great on paper.
 If I can organise my *systems and workflows*, then I can 10x the amount of work I output.

 However, if I spend all my energy organising, how much energy do I have left to create?
 If I create nothing, then what will 10x the amount of work equal?
 This lesson seems so obvious in retrospect, but I've fallen into the trap of working on my productivity efficiency over doing the actual work.